 - Almond flour: I like adding almond flour to fall theme cakes, it always gives a bit of marzipan taste profile to cakes.
 It is worth buying a good quality ground almond meal, without the skin.
 If it is not available for you, replace it with an equal amount of AP flour

 - Cardamom: Cardamom cake obviously requires some cardamom!
 Beautiful, aromatic spice goes well with almost everything, try it!
 Cardamom is very popular in Sweden - where I live - and can be purchased in a pod form.
 Once the seeds are exposed or ground, they quickly lose their flavor.
-High-quality ground cardamom powder can be a substitute for the pods
+High-quality ground cardamom powder can be a substitute for the pods.
+Or, check this article about cardamom substitutes.

 - Milk: Whole milk is the best, pay attention to using room temperature milk